aws-samples/aws-genomics-workflows/docs/orchestration/nextflow/nextflow-overview.md

 ![Nextflow on AWS](./images/nextflow-on-aws-infrastructure.png)

-[Nextflow](https://www.nextflow.io) is a reactive workflow framework and DSL developed by the [Comparative Bioinformatics group](https://www.crg.eu/en/programmes-groups/notredame-lab) at the Barcelona [Centre for Genomic Regulation (CRG)](http://www.crg.eu/) that enables scalable and reproducible scientific workflows using software containers.
+[Nextflow](https://www.nextflow.io) is a reactive workflow framework and domain specific language (DSL) developed by the [Comparative Bioinformatics group](https://www.crg.eu/en/programmes-groups/notredame-lab) at the Barcelona [Centre for Genomic Regulation (CRG)](http://www.crg.eu/) that enables scalable and reproducible scientific workflows using software containers.

 Nextflow can be run either locally or on a dedicated EC2 instance.
 The latter is preferred if you have long running workflows - with the caveat that you are responsible for stopping the instance when your workflow is complete.
-The architecture presented in this guide demonstrates how you can run Nextflow entirely in AWS Batch in a managed and cost effective fashion.
+The architecture presented in this guide demonstrates how you can run Nextflow using AWS Batch in a managed and cost effective fashion.

 ## Full Stack Deployment (TL;DR)

-The following CloudFormation template will launch a EC2 instance pre-configured for using Nextflow.
+The following CloudFormation template will launch an EC2 instance pre-configured for using Nextflow.

 | Name | Description | Source | Launch Stack |
 | -- | -- | :--: | -- |
-{{ cfn_stack_row("Nextflow All-in-One", "Nextflow", "nextflow/nextflow-aio.template.yaml", "Create all resources needed to run Nextflow on AWS: an S3 Bucket for data, S3 Bucket for nextflow config and workflows, AWS Batch Environment, and Nextflow head node job definition and job role") }}
+{{ cfn_stack_row("Nextflow All-in-One", "Nextflow", "nextflow/nextflow-aio.template.yaml", "Create all resources needed to run Nextflow on AWS: an AWS S3 Bucket for data, S3 Bucket for nextflow config and workflows, AWS Batch Environment, and Nextflow head node job definition and job role") }}

 When the above stack is complete, you will have a preconfigured Batch Job Definition that you can use to launch Nextflow pipelines.
 Skip to the [Running a workflow](#running-a-workflow) section below to learn how.